Lasting Power of Attorney:

 Remember if you lose capacity and do not have an Enduring or Lasting Power of Attorney in place you cannot choose whom you would like to handle your financial affairs.
 Deputyship of all of your financial affairs could be awarded by the court to a Solicitor or Local Authority instead of your preferred family member or friend.

 It’s best to register as soon as possible.
 This is because during the registration process the document will be checked for errors.
 If you catch them while you can still manage your affairs you can correct them – if not, your power of attorney might be invalid.

 Setting up a power of attorney

 You can do it yourself or enlist the help of a professional.
-The costs will reflect the time taken to prepare and complete the document(s).
-It’s best to ask how much will be charged before you proceed, as the amount that you pay will vary.
+The costs reflect the time taken to prepare and complete the document(s).
+It’s best to ask for a quote before you proceed as the costs and level of service can be significantly different.